-The following table outlines the major features of the 2018 STI plan:
+The following table outlines the major features of the 2019 STI plan:

-Features Description Purpose To motivate and reward participants for achieving specific measurable financial and non-financial outcomes over the previous financial year which position the Group to achieve its medium- to long-term strategic goals.
+Features Description Purpose To motivate and reward participants for achieving specific measurable financial and non-financial outcomes over the previous financial year which position the Group to achieve its medium-to long-term strategic goals.
 Achievement of the STI outcomes provides the foundation for achievement of the three-year Strategic Plan objectives of the LTI program.
-Funding of STI pool The STI pool is funded if: The Group achieves its budgeted Net Profit Before Tax (NPBT) before funding the STI; and The Group complies with its banking covenants.
-Minimum criteria required to be achieved before any If the STI pool is funded, the proportion of each individual's targeted STI which is paid depends on: > Satisfactory performance against individual KPIs; and payments are made > Satisfactory performance against individual job accountabilities.
+Funding of STI pool The STI pool is funded if: The Group achieves its budgeted net profit before tax (NPBT) before funding the STI; and The Group complies with its banking covenants.
+Minimum criteria required to be achieved before any payments are made If the STI pool is funded, the proportion of each individual's targeted STI which is paid depends on: > Satisfactory performance against individual KPIs; and > Satisfactory performance against individual job accountabilities.
 Maximum STI that can be earned The maximum amount varies and the range is between 50 per cent and 100 per cent of the fixed salary package of each KMP.
 The amount is set at the start of the year by the Remuneration Committee and is approved by the Board.
 KPIs > Individual KPIs are set annually; and Subject to funding of the STI pool, the maximum STI is eligible to be paid when satisfactory performance against KPIs is achieved.
 Role accountabilities > Individual performance against role accountabilities is also assessed; and Subject to funding of the STI pool and achievement of KPIs, the maximum STI is eligible to be paid when satisfactory performance against role accountabilities is achieved.
-Performance period 1 July 2017 to 30 June 2018 Approval Post completion of the annual financial statement audit and performance review process in September 2018, the proportion of the targeted STI payable to each executive will be determined by the Remuneration Committee and approved by the Board.
-Payment timing September 2018 Form of payment Cash Terminating executives There is no mandatory STI entitlement where an executive's employment terminates prior to the payment date for the STI.
+Performance period 1 July 2018 to 30 June 2019 Approval Post completion of the annual financial statement audit and performance review process in September 2019, the proportion of the targeted STI payable to each executive will be determined by the Remuneration Committee and approved by the Board.
+Payment timing October 2019 Form of payment Cash Terminating executives There is no mandatory STI entitlement where an executive's employment terminates prior to the payment date for the STI.

-2018 Performance outcomes
+2019 Performance outcomes

-Performance of the Group against the 2018 STI Net Profit After Tax (NPAT) hurdle is summarised as follows:
+Performance of the Group against the 2019 STI NPAT hurdle is summarised as follows:

-2018 2017 Change
+2019 2018 Change

 \$'000 \$'000 %

-NPAT \$64,290 \$55,158 17%
+NPAT \$70,285 \$64,290 9%

-The STI hurdle of a budgeted NPAT for 2018 of \$59.6 million represented an 8 per cent increase on the NPAT achieved in 2017 of \$55.2 million.
-Actual NPAT of \$64.3 million represented a year-on-year increase of 17 per cent.
+The STI hurdle of a budgeted NPAT for 2019 of \$68.9 million represented a 7 per cent increase on the NPAT achieved in 2018 of \$64.3 million.
+Actual NPAT of \$70.3 million represented a year-on-year increase of 9 per cent.

-As financial performance exceeded budget and banking covenants were complied with during 2018, the STI in respect of the 2018 year is eligible to be funded.
+As financial performance exceeded budget and banking covenants were complied with during 2019, the STI in respect of the 2019 year is eligible to be funded.